 Neon Green Clove Polyps,(Clavularia sp.) are a beautiful fast-growing soft coral that to many resemble Xenia.
 With soft feathery polyps that have neon green highlights, their base forms a tube that the stalk extends from.
 They grow to about 2 to 3 inches tall and the feathery polyps are about 1/2 to 3/4 inch in size.
 If they sense danger or are bothered the feathery polyps retract into the base of the coral making it look like purple bumps on the coral rock.
 Like all of our polyps they are aquacultured specimens, many generations removed from the original wild starter colonies.

 Clove Polyps are also known as Eight-Tentacle Polyps, Fern Polyps, Glove Polyps, or Palm Tree Polyps.
-There are more than 40 members of this genus, the majority from the Indo-Pacific region, with only a one species coming from the Atlantic.
+There are more than 40 members of clove polyps, the majority from the Indo-Pacific region.
 Fairly easy to maintain in the home aquarium, they naturally occur in many different morphological forms and colours, from beige, brown or purple-grey mats with cream, green, orange, purple, white, or yellow polyps.
 Often times the centre of the polyp is a contrasting colour to the tentacles, and the tentacles themselves can vary in thickness, but each polyp always possesses a distinct eight tentacles.
 Clove Polyps form clumps connected by root-like growths which connect to the substrate, called (stolons), supported by unfused sclerites, and from which tube-like calyces, 1/2 an inch to 2 inches tall, arise uniformly.
 The solitary polyps are autozooids.

 They are a peaceful coral with the capability of being able to retract or deflate their polyps in response to a bothersome predator.
 They will not bother nearby corals since they do not have sweeper tentacles.